dd32/td-gh-ex/readme.txt

 * Image used in Theme Screenshot (http://pixabay.com/it/home-office-workstation-ufficio-336378/) Pexels Free photos for commercial and personal works

 == Changelog ==
+= Version 1.5.9 =
+* Improved compatibility with Gutenberg and WordPress 5.0
+* Minor bug fixes

 = Version 1.5.8 =
 * Minor bug fixes